-The long-overdue rules come in the wake of deadly foodborne illness outbreaks linked to ice cream, caramel apples, cantaloupes and peanuts.
+WASHINGTON (AP) — Food manufacturers must be more vigilant about keeping their operations clean, according to new safety rules released Thursday by the government in the wake of deadly foodborne illness outbreaks linked to ice cream, caramel apples, cantaloupes and peanuts.

-The rules announced Thursday will require food manufacturers to submit food safety plans to the government to show that the companies are keeping their operations clean.
+The new rules will require food manufacturers to submit food safety plans to the government to show they are keeping their operations clean.

 Congress passed the rules in 2010, and it took the FDA two years to write the specific requirements.
 The agency revised that proposal after some opposition to the first version from farmers and the food industry.